How to write a marketing head resume?

 Given the fact that the work experience is lengthy and you also have to showcase awards, educational qualifications, projects, etc. it is evident that length of the resume might consume many pages.

-But the ideal length of the resume to catch recruiter's attention is not more than 2 pages.
+But the ideal length of the resume to catch recruiter's attention is between 1-2 page, especially since the profile is for an experienced candidate.

-A 2-page resume should be made only if you have 10+ years of work experience and you possess certain technical skills which can be showcased only through a separate section for the same.
+A 2-page resume should be made only if you have 10+ years of work experience.

 This shall increase your chances of getting shortlisted with a glimpse of a recruiter.